Top 12 Geologist Skills to Put on Your Resume

 3. Python

-Python is a versatile programming language widely used in geology for data analysis, modeling, and visualization of geological phenomena.
+Python is a flexible programming language used for geoscience data wrangling, modeling, geospatial analysis, and visualization.

 Why It's Important